01mf02/jq-lang-spec/semantics.md

 We discuss the remaining cases for $\varphi$:

 - $f \alt g$: Updates using $f$ if $f$ yields some non-false value, else updates using $g$.
-  Here, $f$ is called as a "probe" first.
+  Here, we first call $f$ as a "probe".
   If it yields at least one output that is considered "true" (see @sec:semantics for the definition of $\trues$), then we update at $f$, else at $g$.